ghislainv/gecevar/README.md

 ## System requirements

-Make sure Curl, GDAL and GRASS GIS are installed on your system.
+Make sure GDAL and GRASS GIS are installed on your system.

 ## Installation